UncleTensor/BittAudio/docs/miner.md

 ### Running a Miner
  - To operate a miner, run the miner.py script with the necessary configuration.

-### Starting with Auto Update script
- - To start the miner with auto-update, run the start_miner.py script with the required command-line arguments.
- - The script will automatically update the miner with the latest version.
- - [Note: the miner will have to run this auto-update script in a screen session]

 ### Miner Commands
 ```bash
 pm2 start neurons/miner.py -- \